TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/jdjoyce42-power-signoff.md

 ~~~math
 P_{Buck Conveter} = (5V)(3A) = 15W
 ~~~
--->

 The efficiency of the buck converter is 92% so the power loss between input and outputs will be about 8% percent.
 Taking the total output power (2.585W) and multiplying it by 8% equals 0.2068W.
 This means that the minimum power that the wall wart needs to supply is 2.585 ± 0.2068 W. The wall wart supplies 18 watts and the buck converter supplies 15 watts.
-This is well over the power requirement so there won't be any problems with power.
+This is well over the power requirement so there won't be any problems with power.--->

 ### Power
 The system will require about 18 Watts of power.
 This system will utilize a wall wart to supply the DC power required.